joeytwiddle/ut_magic_redirect/README.md

 To use this you need to install Node and NPM.

-Then:
+Then grab coffeescript:

 % npm install -g coffee

+And you have all you need!

 == Configuration ==

 Edit the list of redirects in ut_magic_redirect.coffee

 == Running ==

-And you are ready to go!

 % ./ut_magic_redirect.coffee